 Brain tumours are graded 1-4 by their behaviour such as speed of growth and how likely they are to spread.
 These grades are then split into low grade (1-2) and high grade (3-4), with low grade tumours defined as non-cancerous and high grade tumours as cancerous.

-Around 11,000 people are diagnosed with a primary brain tumour each year.
-This means that 29 people in the UK are diagnosed with a brain tumour every day.
+More than 11,700 people are diagnosed with a primary brain tumour each year and 29 people in the UK are diagnosed with a brain tumour every day.
 It is important to note that other conditions can cause similar signs or symptoms of brain tumours, but it is important to recognise these, so you can go to your doctor if you are concerned.

 It's important to know that these types of mutation are mistakes that are found only in the tumour cells and not in the egg or sperm cells that make up a baby.
 This means they will not be inherited by your children.